 What are fertilizers?

-Fertilizers are food for plants: they provide the essential nutrients that they need to grow and thrive.
+Fertilizers are food for plants: they provide nutrients for plants to grow and thrive.

 In addition to carbon, hydrogen and oxygen, which they get from the atmosphere and water, plants need 14 essential nutrients for their growth and health, which fertilizers provide.